Air quality in Hackney

 We have a statutory duty to review and assess air quality within Hackney.
 This means considering the sources of pollution and the pollution levels, then comparing these to health-based air quality objectives (AQO).

 The pollutants which are of greatest concern in Hackney are nitrogen dioxide (NO2) and particulate matter (PM10 and PM2.5).
+To find out more information on these pollutants and air quality, visit London Air.

-Hackney measures air pollutant concentrations through air quality monitoring and air quality modelling.
+We assess air pollutant concentrations through air quality monitoring and air quality modelling.

 Daily air quality levels

 The London air widget below shows the current and forecast air quality levels across London including in Hackney at our automatic monitor located on Old Street based on the daily air quality index.
 It also provides health advice on how to reduce your exposure to air pollution depending on the air quality level.
+To find out more about air pollution alerts, see Raising awareness about air quality and working with others – Pollution alerts.

 Air quality monitoring